steknika/CrashAssistantTechDoc/README.md

   - `CrashAssistantViewController.swift`: [Find details at CrashAssistantViewController section](#crashassistantviewcontroller)

-  - `CrashAssistantViewController.xib`: the xib file for CrashAssistantViewController
+  - `CrashAssistantViewController.xib`: the xib file for `CrashAssistantViewController`

   - .\CrashAssistCategoryTableView

-    - `CrashAssistCategoryTableView.swift`:
+    - `CrashAssistCategoryTableView.swift`: this class contains the logic to populate the landing page tableView presentation.
+It is created and used in the `CrashAssistantViewController`

-    - `CrashAssistCategoryCell.swift`:
+    - `CrashAssistCategoryCell.swift`: The cell that used in `CrashAssistCategoryTableView`

   - .\CrashReport

-    - `CrashAssistShareReportViewController.swift`
+    - `CrashAssistShareReportViewController.swift`: The viewController that presents the PDF report at end of the Crash Assistant flow.

     - `CrashAssistShareReportViewController.xib`

-    - `CrashReportViewController.swift`
+    - `CrashReportViewController.swift` This class is used in the `Assistance/View Reports` menu.
+It show all of the completed and draft reports.

     - `CrashReportViewController.xib`

     - .\Data

+      - `CrashReportStructureData.swfit`: This data is used to present drafts and completed reports in the `CrashReportViewController`

-  - .\Delegate
+  - .\Delegate:

+    - `CrashAssistantModalViewControllerDelegate`: This delegate is called from the `CrashAssistantModalViewController` and `CrashAssistInjuryViewController` to inform the `CrashAssistantViewController` when a data update is completed

   - .\PDFViewer

+    - `PDFViewer.swift`: This viewController responsible for showing and sharing the PDF report

-  - .\PermissionViewController
+  - .\PermissionViewController:

+    - `CameraPermissionViewController.swift`: This class contains the camera and photoLibrary trapdoor logic

+    - `CameraPermissionViewController.xib`: The trap door UI

+    - `CameraPermissionType.swift`: an emun that is used to separate camera and photoLibrary behaviour on the Permission flow.

-  - .\Protocol
+  - .\Protocol:

+    - `CrashModalViewControllerProtocol.swift`: This protocol contains the description of the init structure of the `CrashAssistantModalViewController` and the typealias of `CrashAssistantModalViewControllerProtocol`

 Some of the required `Views` can be found at: